We all use postcodes every day. We use them to post mail, or fill out forms online. Developers use them to solve location-based tasks, or build apps.

 Does every country have a postcode system?

-Although most countries have a postcodes system, a handful don't.
-For example, Gibraltar, Hong Kong and Samoa each have one postcode to cover the whole country.
-Some countries such as Angola, the Bahamas, and Bolivia, don't require a postcode.
+Most countries do, but not all.
+For example, Gibraltar, Hong Kong, and Samoa each use one postcode for the whole country, while some countries such as Angola, the Bahamas, and Bolivia do not require postcodes.

 Do postcode lengths differ by country?

-If you're looking for help getting the correct postcode format, Geocoding API is here for you.
-Save time and resources by using it to validate postcodes.
-Try it today!
+If you're looking for help getting the correct postcode format, Geoapify APIs are here for you: